-For over 25 years, Vision for Children at Risk has worked to build community action and programs improving the well-being of children impacted by poverty and lack of basic supports for their healthy growth and development.
+For 30 years, Vision for Children at Risk has worked to build community action and programs improving the well-being of children impacted by poverty and lack of basic supports for their healthy growth and development.

 VCR traces its origins to 1990 when members of a north St. Louis church, Saints Teresa and Bridget saw a daily tragedy where thousands of children lived in severe poverty in the decaying neighborhood around them.
 Seeking to illustrate to the rest of St. Louis the severe needs of these children, they commissioned a report in 1991, Addressing the Needs of St. Louis Children at Risk.
 As a result, community leaders launched a round of strategic goals and action plans through an informal coalition called Vision for Children at Risk.
 These two elements—data research and collaboration—grew into today’s Vision for Children at Risk and continue to be part of the core of our work today.